Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1: Galaxies in DESI DR1

 \subsection{Bootes III}

-There are 5 candidate members from \citetalias{Battaglia22}, two of which are also in \citetalias{Pace22}.
-One of the candidates in common has a RV that differs about $\sim10$ times the velocity dispersion of the system, hence it is unlikely to be a member.
-Instead, there are 4 stars that are unlikely to be members or not listed in either \citetalias{Battaglia22} or \citetalias{Pace22}, but are found to be confirmed members, given their DESI DR1 RVs.
+There are 4 confirmed members from \citetalias{Battaglia22}, one of which is also in \citetalias{Pace22}.
+In addition, there are 3 stars that are not likely members in either \citetalias{Battaglia22} or \citetalias{Pace22}, but are found to be confirmed members, given their DESI DR1 RVs.